Gazzirola

 The Gazzirola (also known as Garzirola) is a mountain of the Lugano Prealps on the Swiss-Italian border.
 Its summit is the highest point of the municipality of Lugano.

+It is one of the few summits from which it's possible to see Lake Maggiore, Lake Lugano and Lake Como at the same time.
+Another such summit is Monte Boglia.

 SOIUSA classification

 According to the SOIUSA (International Standardized Mountain Subdivision of the Alps) the mountain can be classified in the following way: